Sign up & start saving!

 Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

 With a Vanguard brokerage account, you have a range of CDs to invest in.
-There’s a hefty minimum deposit of $10,000 — but you’ll be rewarded with some of the highest interest rates for brokered CDs.
+But their interest rates aren’t competitive and you’ll pay a hefty minimum deposit of $1,000 to open a CD.

 Buying Vanguard CDs offers a string of benefits, including:

 No banking product is perfect.
 These are the drawbacks of Vanguard CDs: